Report: U.S. Bank Stadium will need $280 million in maintenance, upgrades in coming decade

 Areas said to be in poor condition include weather stripping on doors — which Spencer called typical for stadiums — a damaged concession display on the upper concourse and the in-house stadium TV distribution system. which is "nearing the end of its life," he said.

 Spencer called the analysis a "roadmap to protect and preserve U.S. Bank Stadium."
-He praised the MSFA for doing the assessment so early in the life of the stadium, saying Populous usually is brought in at 15 years when much work needs to be done.
+He praised the MSFA for doing the assessment so early in the stadium's life, saying Populous usually is brought in at 15 years when much work is needed.

 "It's hard to catch up," he said.